COVID-19 Grading Update - 2020 Spring Term

 Consistent with university policy 09-01-04, if the instructor is unavailable to submit a grade change, the department chairperson may submit in place of the instructor.

-Importing grades from PeopleSoft to Blackboard is possible.
+Importing grades from PeopleSoft to Canvas is possible.

-To set up grades from PeopleSoft to Blackboard, set up an External Grade Column in preparation for grades to be imported.
-Any discrepancies between the student data in Blackboard/PeopleSoft will be displayed on an error report within the grade roster.
+Grades in the Current Grade Column in Canvas will be imported into PeopleSoft.
+Any discrepancies between the student data in Canvas/PeopleSoft will be displayed on an error report within the grade roster.
 Once errors have been resolved and all students have received a grade, remember to set the roster in an ‘Approved’ status so the grades can be posted.
 At this time grades cannot be uploaded from a spreadsheet directly into PeopleSoft.

 Within the policy of the individual academic units, faculty may decide to offer a course under one of the following available course grade options: